 Ireland is a breath-taking country and should be on your bucket list.

 When I was at the groovy age of nineteen my Father f decided, we should all go to Spain on holiday.
 Oh, gosh what an event!
 We were flying in an Aeroplan to the Continent.
 Such was my excitement!
-Sitges the stunning seaside village in the province of Barcelona was the chosen destination for our wonderful new adventure.
+Sitges the stunning seaside village in the province of Barcelona was the chosen destination for our incredible new adventure.
 With much shame, I hate to admit I didn't have a clue where it was.
-So, for the first time I took an interest in an Atlas!
+So, for the first time, I took an interest in an Atlas!
 Unbelievably my geography was appalling.
 With all due respect, I put it down to our teacher.
 She was a sweet lady, but utterly boring.
 My attention span would cease five minutes after she had entered the classroom.
-I look back and think possibly today, I know far more about geography than she ever did.
+I look back and think possibly today, and I know far more about geography than she ever did.
 How things change eh!